-Using WW1 Newspaper Reports to Research Soldiers
+Using First World War Newspaper Reports to Research Soldiers

 Though some newspapers have been digitised and are available to view online for a fee, the vast majority are only accessible at local libraries and the British Library.
 I would suggest starting your research by searching the digitized newspaper records on FindmyPast.
-As of September 2017, 21.6 million newspaper pages have been digitized and thousands more get added every month.
-They have recently added he War Office Weekly Casualty Lists from August 1917 to December 1918 which is an excellent resource.
-If you are searching for a a photograph of an officer who was killed, then I would recommend looking at The Illustrated London News, The Tatler, The Sphere and Illustrated Sporting and Dramatic News.
-These papers have been digitized and can be searched on FindmyPast.
-When you search, bear in mind that initials were often used instead of full names.
-If the newspaper you are looking for hasn’t been digitzed then I offer a research service to look up the relevant newspapers at the British Library.
+As of May 2020, 36.9 million newspaper pages have been digitized and thousands more get added every month.
+They include the War Office Weekly Casualty Lists from August 1917 to December 1918 which is an excellent resource.
+If you are searching for a photograph of an officer who was killed, then I would recommend looking at The Illustrated London News, The Tatler, The Sphere and Illustrated Sporting and Dramatic News.
+These papers have been digitized and can be searched on FindmyPast which has a free trial period by clicking on the banner below.

 Harrogate Herald and List of Visitors, Wednesday, October 4, 1916

 Lance-Corporal M. Frank, son of Mr and Mrs K. Frank, 15 Duchy Grove, Harrogate, who was killed in France on September 15th, was 20 years of age and joined the army in March 1914.
 He sailed for the Dardanelles on the 15th September, 1914.
 He was afterwards in Egypt.
 He went to France in May.
 Previous to enlisting he worked with his father, who is also serving in France, and his only brother is in training at Lowestoft.
 Mrs Frank has received the following letters:

 Dear Mrs Frank,